Privacy Policy

 If you create an account on our website or investor portal, we may collect your login credentials or similar security information.

 We automatically collect certain information when you visit, use or navigate our website.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our website and other technical information.
-This information is primarily needed to maintain the security and operation of our website, and maybe used for our internal analytics and reporting purposes.
+This information may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our website and other technical information.
+This information is primarily needed to maintain the security and operation of our website, and may be used for our internal analytics and reporting purposes.

 We may also collect your personal information indirectly from third parties or other sources like public databases, or marketing partners, for legitimate purposes including for the purpose of providing our services to you.
 These third parties may include: